The next evolution

 The forest and the trees

 That diversity creates resilience.
 A fire or a drought could destroy most of a forest, but some plants and seeds will probably have adaptations that help them survive.
-Then, when there’s nothing else left for them to compete with, they’ll grow back, forming a new ecosystem that can better withstand the conditions that wiped out the last one.
+Then, when there’s nothing else left for them to compete with, they’ll grow back, forming a new ecosystem that can better withstand the conditions that almost wiped out the last one.

 In 2014, TRACERx, the world’s largest lung cancer study, set out to map how this happens and identify the best ways to stop it.